GamerM/Faithful32-1.7.10/README.md

 3) Make a pull request on this repository, with a description of things you have changed.

 4) You are done.

+*Need more help on how to contribute?*

+*[Quick tutorial] (https://youtu.be/mENDYhfxH-o) : A quick referance on how to use Git and how opensource project works.*

+*[More indept tutorial] (https://www.youtube.com/playlist?list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD) : A playlist of a tutorial series on how to use git.*